oilboi/Crafter-Minetest/README.md

 ### snowman
 - you can put a pumpkin on it's head to make it survive when it's not snowing out
-- drops snowballs and coal
+- drops snowballs, coal, or carrot

 ### sheep
 - sheep can be punched to drop wool without damage